ShanmugaVenkatesh/Linked-List/README.md

 data--> can be of any data-type like int,float,double,char. pointer --> stores the address of the next node. head pointer --> stores the address of the 1st node.

+## Circular Linked List
+1. It is a Single linked list
+2. Last node will have the address of the first node
+3. Nodes are arranged in circular fashion